How to find the best ankle surgeon

 - Mr Michael Karski – Wrightington

 - Mr Ian Winson – Bristol

 Go and see them and use this framework to ask the right questions.
-No matter whether your insurer is BUPA, AXA PPP, Aviva, PruHealth, Simply Health, Cigna or Simply Health, remember, this is a procedure you only want to be performed once, so it’s important to get it right first time.
+No matter whether your insurer is BUPA, AXA PPP, Aviva, PruHealth, Simply Health, Cigna, WPA, or Simply Health, remember, this is a procedure you only want to be performed once, so it’s important to get it right first time.